 The Harrier Today

 Although the Harrier is smaller than the Foxhound but larger than the Beagle standing 19 - 21 inches tall (48 - 53 cms), his general build is somewhat racier.
-He is always short coated and comes in any recognized hound colour, with a white tip on his tail ('stern').
+He is always short coated and comes in any recognised hound colour, with a white tip on his tail ('stern').
 Essentially a pack hound, he is active and although he has a natural instinct to hunt, he should always be friendly but not aggressive.

 Modern Harrier Head

 The head is of medium size with equal proportions of skull and muzzle, separated by a slight stop.
 The muzzle must not be snipey.
 Instead the flews just cover the underjaw which houses a normal scissors bite.
 The nose is large with wide open nostrils, the eyes are of medium size set well apart, and the dropped ears are set above the level of the eye and lie close to the cheek.

 The neck is clean and of ample length.
 The body is slightly longer than height at withers with a deep chest, a broad level back with a slight arch over the loin.
 The shoulders are well laid and the forelegs straight and well boned with a slight slope or spring in the pastern.

 Modern Harrier on the move